dduyg/5566677/tags/index.md

         to: id,
         dashes: true,
         color: { color: edgeColor },
-        width: 1.5
+        width: 1.2,
+        smooth: false
       });
     });

-    // Connect all tags to each other (full mesh) for (let i = 0; i < tagIds.length; i++) {
+    // Connect all tags to each other (web structure) for (let i = 0; i < tagIds.length; i++) {
       for (let j = i + 1; j < tagIds.length; j++) {
         edges.push({